nagars/minecraft_server/README.md

 ### Possible Issues
 Here are 2 issues I encountered

 1. **Linux Permissions:** At some point during this setup you might encounter a permissions denied message.
-You may need to become a super user using `sudo su`.
+Remember to call the script using `sudo` to gain super user privilges for the script.
 2. **Timeout Issue:** When connecting to my server through my router, I often got a timeout error from the server due to missing packets.
 After some research I found 2 possible issues.
     1. **Antivirus:** You may have to add minecraft to your antivirus exceptions list
     2. **Router:** I found my router was throttling my connection to my server for some reason.
 My work around?
 I enabled my wifi hotspot on my computer and had my server connect to it automatically.
 This created my laptops personal LAN and it works splendidly.

-## Instructions - Automated Features
-Let's move on to automating the starting, stopping, updating and backup of our server.

 **And thats it.
 Congratulations!
 You're all done!**
 If you are interested in understanding more about what's going on under the hood, I recommend opening up the scripts.
-The comments should help you get an idea of the logic.
+The comments should help you get a better idea of the logic.

 ## References
 I am including various repositories, blogs and websites I found very helpful in figuring all this out.
 You will find a lot of similarities between my methods and theirs.